 • We compute CCP margin for members; some CCPs charge a higher margin for clients clearing through a broker.

 The results for EUR are displayed in Figure 1.
-The SIMM IM numbers are above the CCP numbers even if only slightly above.
+The SIMM initial margin numbers are above the CCP numbers even if only slightly above.
 The minimum requirement for bilateral margins are a Margin Period of Risk (MPR) of 10 days and a 99% VaR.
 For CCPs, the MPR for swaps is 5 days, but the CCPs use different methodologies, like Expected Shortfall 99.75% with 10 years of historical data, VaR at 99% with 3 years historical data and stress period, or VaR at 99.7% with more than 5 years of historical data.
-In each of the cases the CCPs use add-ons on top of the base IM.
+In each of the cases the CCPs use add-ons on top of the base initial margin.
 Depending on the historical data and the add-ons, there is not a clear order between SIMM and CCPs even if SIMM tends to be above CCP figures.
 The relation between SIMM and CCPs also change through time.

 The results for USD are displayed in Figure 2.
-In general, the SIMM IM numbers are above or in line with the CCP numbers.
+In general, the SIMM initial margin numbers are above or in line with the CCP numbers.
 The results are not as clear as in the EUR case.
 The reason for this is probably due to the SIMM methodology.
 In SIMM, the same risk weights multiplier to basis point sensitivities are used for all main currencies.
 The EUR rates are lower and thus the sensitivity for one basis point are higher for the same notional.
 This explains why the SIMM numbers for USD are below the numbers for EUR.

 Also note that for long-term swaps, the schedule based approach provides numbers below both SIMM or CCPs.
 However, this is largely irrelevant for larger banks; using the schedule has been ruled out for their interbank exposure as it does not offer any netting benefits between trades.

-Fixed rates
+Fixed Rates

 In the second set of comparisons, we look at 10Y swaps with different fixed rates.
 The results are displayed in Figure 3.
 The ATM swaps have a PV and thus a currency exposure of 0.
 Due to the different way the CCPs treat currency exposure, the profiles, which represent swaps with non-zero currency exposure, can be quite different.
 For SIMM, the profile depends on the base currency; here we have selected EUR.
-The currency risk is taken into account for the IM computation.
-Here we selected JPY for the swap because it is not the base currency for any of the IM methodologies analysed.
+The currency risk is taken into account for the initial margin computation.
+Here we selected JPY for the swap because it is not the base currency for any of the initial margin methodologies analysed.

 Figure 4 presents the results with a log-scale for the notional and a linear scale for the ratio between CCP and SIMM.
-For all CCPs, above a certain notional, the IM is larger than SIMM.
+For all CCPs, above a certain notional, the initial margin is larger than SIMM.
 For this example with only one 10Y USD swap, the notional where the non-linearity kicks in is around 10 billions.
 The ratio can be above 2 for large amounts.
 For more complex portfolios, especially when the overall risk is small and there are large offsets between different maturities, the ratio can be even larger.

 Conclusion